 Short training sessions are best, as this is a dog that tends to get bored very quickly if they are bombarded with too much, too quickly.
 You should also stick to a clearly established schedule so you get into a nice routine

 While Borzoi dogs enjoy spending time lounging indoors when they can, they need a lot of exercise to stay in peak physical condition.
-A long daily walk is essential, and the opportunity to run off the leash is important, as long as the are you are in permits it.
+A long daily walk is essential, but the opportunity to run off the leash is always present, so make sure you purchase a durable, high-quality leash for your Borzoi.
 But they can’t be expected to get by with just simple walks around the block.
 A large fenced area is ideal as it will stop your dog from spotting some potential prey, running off, and never coming back again.
 Bear in mind that the fence needs to be high enough that your dog doesn’t simply leap over the top of it.
 Borzoi can jump up to six feet.

-While they need the regular exercise, most Borzoi aren’t particularly energetic dogs.
+While they need regular exercise, most Borzois aren’t particularly energetic dogs.
 Of course, activity levels vary from dog to dog.
 But you are unlikely to find them bounding around the house in the same way that other dogs enjoy.

 Russian Wolfhound Nutrition